THE WRITERS COLLEGE

 MORE STORIES WE LOVED

-In the “More Stories We Loved” category, the stories chosen resonated with the judges for a variety of reasons, either through unique perspectives, unusual settings, or unexpected emotional impact.
-These stories may require further polishing, but they possess an undeniable charm that has captured the attention and admiration of the panel.
+These stories resonated with the judges for unique perspectives, unusual settings, or unexpected emotional impact.
+While they may need further polishing, they captured the judges’ attention with undeniable charm.

 In no particular order: